 What’s on the walls?
 And what do you listen to while you work?

 A clock, three skateboards I designed for Lockwood.
 Four small frames with my wife’s work and the name of the label on the studio’s wall.

-I listen to 80s Japanese pop music and lo-fi Jazz Hip Hop mix.
+I listen to 80s Japanese pop music and a lo-fi Jazz Hip Hop mix.

 Screen Print poster dedicated to original 1954 Godzilla movie.
 Poster released by Mondo.